nespinoza/exonailer/README.md

     p:              Planet-to-star radius ratio.
 If you want to define a different one for each instrument, add a lower-dash and put the name of the instrument (e.g., `p_Telescope`).

+    q1:             Limb-darkening parameter.
+This corresponds to the transformation of the uninformative limb-darkening threatment scheme defined in Kipping et al. (2013, MNRAS, 435, 2152).
+                    The exact transformation is defined by the limb-darkening law used.
+If you want to define a different one for each instrument, add a lower-dash and put the name of the instrument (e.g., `q1_Telescope`).

+    q2:             Second limb-darkening parameter.
+Same as for `q1`.

     inc:            Inclination of the orbit in degrees.

     sigma_w:        Standard-deviation of the underlying white noise process giving rise to